-Naringin is a flavonoid compound naturally found in various citrus fruits, particularly grapefruits.
-The chemical structure of this compound includes a flavonoid nucleus with multiple hydroxyl groups 8.
-Recently, naringin has been extensively studied for its potential biological activities and health benefits.
-It exhibits antioxidant, anti-inflammatory, anticancer, and antimicrobial activities ^{9-12}.
-Furthermore, it has demonstrated potential in cardiovascular health by reducing cholesterol levels, improving blood lipid profiles, and exerting vasodilatory effects 13.
+Naringin is a natural flavonoid compound founds in various citrus fruits, particularly grapefruits.
+The chemical structure of this compound includes a flavonoid nucleus with multiple hydroxyl groups.8 Recently, naringin has been extensively received a lot of attention for its potential biological impact and health benefits.
+It shows antiinflammatory, antioxidant, antimicrobial and anticancer activities.
+9-12 Furthermore, it has demonstrated potential in cardiovascular health by reducing cholesterol levels, improving blood lipid profiles, and exerting vasodilatory effects.
 With its distinctive chemical structure and well-documented biological properties, naringin holds promise as a potential agent for reducing or inhibiting the development of morphine physical dependency.
 It is expected that naringin can interact with opioid receptors and due to its anti-inflammatory and antioxidant properties, potentially contribute to modulating the processes involved in physical dependency.

-This study's objective was to investigate the inhibitory/reducing effects of naringin on morphine physical dependency in a rat model.
+This study's objective was to explore the inhibitory/ reducing effects of naringin on the induction of morphine physical dependency in a rat model.
 Toward this end, the rats that revised only morphine for 7 days a row were compared with those that before morphine received naringin.
 Effect of naringin pretreatment on drug withdrawal symptoms, including body weight, jumping, abdominal contraction, grooming, ptosis, diarrhea, and teeth chattering, was evaluated.